Support is essential for families

 You will be better prepared for dealing with the health system if you understand how it operates in your local area.

-Regional mental health services
+Local mental health services

 Case managers and carer consultants